 Best Buddy volunteers comply with all Duke Hospital policies including passing a health screening and background check to ensure that they are approved to work with a pediatric population.
 In addition, volunteers are required to get an annual flu shot and any other vaccinations required for our immunosuppressed patient population.
-Best Buddy volunteers participate in onsite training through volunteer services and the Family Support program.
-Once trained, PTCT Family Support staff continue to offer support and counsel to Best Buddy volunteers throughout their participation in the program.
+Volunteers participate in onsite training through volunteer services and the Family Support program.
+Once trained, PTCT Family Support staff will assigned these volunteers to work with a specific family during their in-hospital stay.
 This is not a clinical volunteer experience and volunteers do not have access to any medical information.
 There is no shadowing component to the Best Buddy program.

 Where do Best Buddies serve?

 For more information about the Duke PTCT Best Buddy Volunteer Program, contact Julie Watson.